Skip to main content

 Factors in choosing forecasting method

-When you are choosing a sales forecasting method, some important questions to ask yourself are:
+When you are choosing a sales forecasting process, some important questions to ask yourself are:

 • Do I want to use a bottom-up or top-down forecasting method?